Tolt Hill in Tolt MacDonald Park by Ames Lake via Carnation / 托爾特山丘

 Tolt MacDonald Park

 I’d often driven through Carnation en route to the North Cascades, including once to the city’s high point.
-But it was our first time hiking here in Tolt MacDonald Park.
-Little did I know the extent of our biking system until last week’s trip plus today.
+But it was our first time hiking in Tolt MacDonald Park.
+Little did I know the extent of the biking network until last week’s trip, plus today.

 The park map showed private property over Ames Lake Forest.
-Perhaps it’s an old one since there were many marked trails throughout.
-I also don’t remember seeing any warnings and even spotted a few people around.
+It’s likely an old one since there were many marked trails throughout.
+I don’t remember seeing any warning signs and even saw people walking around the questionable spots.

 West view from the east peak